 The Way Forward

-The PCC has established a World Mission Team that brings together a small number of individuals from within the church family who have a passion for mission in order to take forward the above strategy into the life of the church.
+The PCC has established a Global Mission Team that brings together a small number of individuals from within the church family who have a passion for mission in order to take forward the above strategy into the life of the church.